r00tDada/Javascript_Notes/1_Functions.md

 1. JavaScript does not have block scope even though its block syntax suggests that it does.
 2. JavaScript does have function scope.
 That means that the parameters and variables defined in a function are not visible outside of the function and that a variable defined anywhere within a function is visible everywhere within the function.

+### Closure

+1. The inner functions get access to the parameters and variables of the functions they are defined within (with the exception of this and arguments)

+### Module

+1. A module is a function or object that presents an interface but that hides its state and implementation.